Generations (South African TV series): Music

 The show has had changes in the opening sequence, including to the title music of the show.
 The 2007 change from the original Jonas Gwangwa composition, followed by Mandla "Spikiri" Mofokeng's theme music.
 Before the introduction of Generations: The Legacy, the title music was by Trevor Jones.
 The theme song for Generations: The Legacy was composed by Jonas Gwangwa and Claude Gombard (stage-name Claude King).
 It was recorded and mixed by Claude Gombard at his Claude King Media Productions recording studio in Johannesburg, during the month of November, 2014.
 Jonas Gwangwa is featured on trombone and Claude Gombard on guitar, in the piece, which is titled Nomakanjani (meaning "anything and everything").

 International broadcast

 Up until 2020, Generations aired in Jamaica, on Television Jamaica (TVJ), which was four years behind in episodes.
 Four episodes were aired on Sundays back to back at 1:00pm local time and repeated on Mondays, Tuesdays, Wednesdays and Fridays at 5:30am and 12:30pm local time (one episode for each day).

+In Kenya, Generations aired during weeknights at 6:00 pm EAT on Kenya Broadcasting Corporation (KBC) over the 2000s and during Saturdays on Citizen TV in the early 2010s.

 Generations premiered in India on eIndia which broadcast on Mondays - Fridays at 20:30, from 15 February 2012.

 Cast

-The cast members of Generations prior to when it went to a hiatus in 2014 were; In 2005, the actress Precious Simelane who played the role 'Zanele Bhengu' has died and in 2021, the actor Menzi Ngubane who played the role 'Sibusiso Dlomo' has died.
+The cast members of Generations before its hiatus in 2014 were; In 2005, the actress Precious Simelane who played the role 'Zanele Bhengu' died and in 2021 the actor Menzi Ngubane, who played the role of Sibusiso Dlomo also died.